srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 ```

 We used Passenger along side Nginx, which allowed us to delegate the responsibility
-of starting (and restarting) apps to passenger.
+of starting (and restarting) apps to Passenger.
 In other words, we didn't have
 to start up web servers manually using daemonized processes.
 Passenger just magically
 worked.
 I imagine it won't be that simple next time.

 ### Easy deployments
 To make our lives easier we wnated to be able to `git push live master` and we
-and we achieved this using git hooks.
+achieved this goal using git hooks.
 See [my recent post](http://www.simontaranto.com/2014/01/23/doing-more-than-deploying-code-in-a-git-post-receive-hook.html)
 for some more details on how to make git post-receive hooks to do deployment
 chores for you.

+[Let me know](https://twitter.com/SimonTaranto) if you have any comments
+or questions!